neams-th-coe/cardinal/doc/content/tutorials/nekrs_stochastic.md

 Other quantities which you can perturb include:

 - Boundary conditions
-- Anything in a GPU kernel, such as a momentum or heat source term
+- Anything in a GPU kernel, such as momentum or heat source terms
 - Geometry